blakgeek/cordova-plugin-revmob/README.md

 <gap:plugin name="com.blakgeek.cordova.plugin.revmob" source="plugins.cordova.io"/>
 ```

-If you want to do it manually [see](http://sdk.revmobmobileadnetwork.com/phonegap_cordova.html#configuration).
+If you want to do it manually see the [RevMob docs](http://sdk.revmobmobileadnetwork.com/phonegap_cordova.html#configuration).

 ## How do I use it? ##
 See the [RevMob documentation](http://sdk.revmobmobileadnetwork.com/phonegap_cordova.html#session).
 Oh and remember you don't need to explicitly include the revmob.js file because the plugin handles that for you.